kylefmohr/pysky/README.md

 * Rate limit monitoring
 * Image resizing, as needed during uploads, to stay within the size limit

-These are features that I happened to want for another Bluesky project and I broke off the code into this library.
+These are features that I needed for other Bluesky projects, and I broke off the library code into this project.

 ## Installation / Setup